quiltdata/quilt/docs/technical-reference.md

 }
 ```

-You can now create a Quilt Policy from this policy (using the Catalog's admin panel, or `quilt3.admin.create_policy`).
+You can now create a Quilt Policy from this policy using the Catalog's admin panel.
-Afterwards, you can attach that Policy to a user-defined Quilt Role (which has Source=Quilt in the Roles panel, as opposed to system-defind Source=Custom Roles).
+Afterwards, you can attach that Policy to a user-defined Quilt Role (which has Source=Quilt in the Roles panel, as opposed to system-defined Source=Custom Roles).
 If you have not yet created such a Role, please see "Extending built-in roles" in the [Users and Roles](./Config/Admin.md) documentation.

 ## Backup and Recovery